 About Rosa – Artist and Designer

-I am an Artist and Designer working within the mediums of screen print, relief print, painting and textile art.
+I am an Artist and Designer working within the mediums of Screen Print, Linocut Print, Painting and Textile Art.
 I graduated from Camberwell College of Art, University of the Arts London in 2009 with a BA (Hons) in Illustration.
 My ideas stem from a variety of sources including: natural history, collected ephemera, literature, and narrative.
 The work has a bold and graphic aesthetic with a focus on patterns found in nature.
 The work is fun and playful by nature with openness to experimenting with materials.

 Creative practice enables me to play with the beauty I see in the world, exploring our relationship with nature and each other.
 I aspire to produce work that is attractive and vibrant and subtly highlights themes of conservation and respect for the earth.
 Aiming to share my appreciation of the diversity and complexity of the natural world and to encourage this interest in others.

-Commercial printing: I work with a British based commercial printer who source their materials sustainably comply with sustainable methods of production.
+Animal Card printing: I work with a British based commercial printer who source their materials sustainably comply with sustainable methods of production.
 This type of printing allows the freedom to use a wider range of colours and the use of much finer detail.
-This makes perfect sense to me for my cards.
+This makes perfect sense to me for my Animal Cards.

 Painting: Painting offers something different to my way of expressing ideas and my visual style of image making.
 I have recently started to experiment with combining watercolour with more traditional pigments and other materials foraged from nature.
 I like the idea of using more traditional materials alongside those which are more unexpected.